for Veterans and the Public

 - The federal government does not require that herbal remedies and dietary supplements be tested in the same way that standard medicines are tested before they are sold.
 Many of the treatments out there have not been studied as much as the HIV drugs you are taking.
 It is always a risk to take something or try something that hasn't been fully studied or researched.

-- Complementary therapies are not substitutes for the treatment and drugs you receive from your VA doctor.
+- Complementary therapies are not substitutes for the treatment and drugs you receive from your VA provider.
 Never stop taking your anti-HIV drugs just because you've started an alternative therapy.

-- The federal government is funding studies of how well some alternative therapies work to treat disease, so keep your eyes open for news about these studies.
+- The federal government is funding studies of how well some alternative therapies work to treat disease, so look for news about these studies.

 Here you can read about some of the more common complementary therapies that people with HIV use.
 Sometimes these are used alone, but often they are used in combination with one another.
 For example, some people combine yoga with meditation.